noironetworks/acc-provision/doc/features/multipod-vm-migration.md

 * If the nodes are RedHat, dhclient is installed on the nodes and the lease file is in the path `/var/lib/dhclient`.
 * If nodes are Ubuntu, dhclient is installed on the nodes and the lease file is in the path `/var/lib/dhcp`.

-### 6.1 Only one service is managing DHCP

-Multipod migration support necessitates dhclient to be managing the infra VLAN interface for proper IP address renewal upon VM migration.
-However, the default DHCP management services on various operating systems can interfere with this requirement.
-Specifically, NetworkManager typically manages network configurations on RHEL (Red Hat Enterprise Linux) nodes, while systemd-networkd often handles this role on Ubuntu nodes.

-A critical issue arises when these default system services operate in parallel with dhclient to manage DHCP for VLAN subinterfaces.
-This concurrent management creates conflicts that undermine the reliability of IP address assignment and network stability.

-#### Manual Reconfiguration for dhclient Exclusivity

-To mitigate DHCP conflicts we need to ensure dhclient is the sole manager of the VLAN subinterface's IP address.
-For this we have to disable dhcp management for the interface from other clients.
-Based on your installation, the following operating system-specific reconfigurations, followed by a manual DHCP renewal with dhclient may be performed to achieve this.

-**Operating System-Specific Configuration**

-* **Ubuntu**

-1. Navigate to the Netplan configuration directory:
-    ```bash
-    cd /etc/netplan
-    ```
-2. Edit the Netplan YAML file for the VLAN interface:
-    ```yaml
-    ens160.3301:
-      id: 3301
-      link: ens160
-      dhcp4: no   # Disable automatic DHCP to prevent conflicts
-      routes:
-        - to: 224.0.0.0/4
-          scope: link
-    ```
-3. Apply the Netplan changes:
-    ```bash
-    sudo netplan apply
-    ```

-* **RHEL**

-1. List existing connections to identify the VLAN interface:
-    ```bash
-    nmcli con show
-    ```
-2. Set the VLAN connection to manual IPv4 to prevent DHCP conflicts:
-    ```bash
-    sudo nmcli con mod "cloud-init ens192.4093" ipv4.method manual
-    ```
-3. Restart the VLAN connection:
-    ```bash
-    sudo nmcli con down "cloud-init ens192.4093"
-    sudo nmcli con up "cloud-init ens192.4093"
-    ```

-#### Manual DHCP Renewal with dhclient

-1. Add the following line to /etc/dhcp/dhclient.conf
-    ```text
-    send dhcp-client-identifier = hardware;
-    ```

-2. Request DHCP manually:
-    ```bash
-    sudo dhclient ens192.4093
-    ```

 ## 7. Troubleshooting

 ### 1. Check if configuration is applied properly